This document describes the various aspects of publishing your fonts through MyFonts.

 MyFonts is an open marketplace that sells digital typefaces from over 1,000 foundries.
 MyFonts itself is not a foundry.
 We sell fonts created by others but make none of our own.

 MyFonts is not a curated collection of typefaces.
-Everybody is welcome, provided their fonts are well-made and usable, respect basic conventions (e.g. glyph encoding), and are not unauthorized copies of existing fonts or lettering.
+Everyone is welcome, provided their fonts are well-made and usable, respect basic conventions (e.g. glyph encoding), and are not unauthorized copies of existing typefaces or lettering.
 We have a Foundry Review Board to assess this and give feedback about fonts submitted.

 About this document